leec94/cissp-notes/2024/domain_notes/1-sec-risk-mgmt.md

       - mean time to failure (MTTF): average time a nonrepairable component will last
       - mean time between failures (MTBF): average time gap between failures of a repairable component
       - mean time to repair (MTTR): average time required to return a repairable component to service
+      - exposure: presence of a vulnerability when a related threat exists
+      - risk: a calculation of the probability of occurrence and the level of damage that could be caused if an exposure is realized
       - risk management/treatment: process of systematically analyzing potential responses to each risk and implementing strategies to control those risks appropriately
       - risk management strategies
         - risk avoidance: changes the org's business practices